megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

 Specific actions for extension of Coin-box
 ###########################################

-Coin box is created and extended as a usual non-coin box, only one additional action is required: *Coin box class* shall also implements interface CoinsBox<P extends PublicKey25519Proposition> interface without any additional function implementations, i.e. it is a mixin interface.
+A Coin box is created and extended as a usual non-coin box, only one additional action is required: *Coin box class* shall also implement interface CoinsBox<P extends PublicKey25519Proposition> interface without any additional function implementations, i.e. it is a mixin interface.

 Transaction extension
 #####################

-Transaction in SDK is represented by ```public abstract class BoxTransaction<P extends Proposition, B extends Box<P>> extends Transaction``` class.
-That class provides access to data like which boxes will be created, unlockers for input boxes, fee, etc. SDK developer could add custom transaction check by implement *custom ApplicationState*
+Transaction in the SDK is represented by ```public abstract class BoxTransaction<P extends Proposition, B extends Box<P>> extends Transaction``` class.
+That class provides access to data like which boxes will be created, unlockers for input boxes, fee, etc. SDK developer could add custom transaction check by implementing *custom ApplicationState*

 ApplicationState and Wallet
 ###########################